 Table 10 summarizes the estimated indoor and outdoor consumptive use by subbasin for the moderate estimates for growth projection.
 Table 11 summarizes the consumptive use by subbasin for the lower and higher estimates.
-The Committee expects that highest consumptive use to occur in the South Sound subbasin, which has the most projected new PE wells, as presented in Table 11.
+The Committee expects the highest consumptive use to occur in the South Sound subbasin, which has the most projected new PE wells, as presented in Table 11.